Courts of British Columbia Logo BC Flag

 Do I have to pay to file court documents?

 You do have to pay fees to file certain court documents.
-The fees are set by the government by regulation and are set out in Appendix C Schedule 1 of the Supreme Court Civil Rules, Appendix C Schedule 1 of the Supreme Court Family Rules and Appendix C Schedule 1 of the Court of Appeal Rules.
+The fees are set by the government by regulation and are set out in Appendix C Schedule 1 of the Supreme Court Civil Rules, Appendix C Schedule 1 of the Supreme Court Family Rules and Schedule 2, Division 1 of the Court of Appeal Rules.

 I want to get copies of documents in a court file.
 How do I do this?